mrfeod/cysigns/README.md

 ***Learning*** mode suggests choosing from 4 answers and counting passed and failed questions.

-The ***Self-test*** mode could be activated in the top right corner and allow you to check yourself to knowledge road signs.
+The ***Self-test*** mode could be activated in the bottom right corner and allow you to check yourself to knowledge road signs.

 Also, for my lovely wife, I created a feature to switch language on a fly between English and Russian.